STAT545-UBC-hw-2019-20/stat545-hw-jimmyliu1326/README.md

 ## Introduction

-  Hello, welcome to my participation repository for all the materials I have created in __STAT545A__ at UBC.
+  Hello, welcome to my homework submission repository where I will upload all the homework assignments I have done in __STAT545A__ at UBC.
 My name is Jimmy Liu and I am a _UBC graduate student_ enrolled in the [Bioinformatics Training Program](http://www.bioinformatics.ubc.ca/).

 ## Navigation